-The ROTC Leader Development and Assessment Course (LDAC) or operation WARRIOR FORGE is the most important training event for an Army ROTC cadet.
-The 32-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability.
+The ROTC Cadet Leadership Course (CLC) is a 29-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability.
 The challenges are rigorous and demanding, both mentally and physically.
-LDAC tests intelligence, common sense, ingenuity and stamina.
+CLC tests intelligence, common sense, ingenuity and stamina.
 These challenges provide a new perspective on an individual's ability to perform exacting tasks and to make difficult decisions in demanding situations.

-LDAC places each cadet in a variety of leadership positions, many of which simulate stressful combat situations.
+Cadet Leadership Course places each cadet in a variety of leadership positions, many of which simulate stressful combat situations.
 In each position, cadets will receive evaluations from platoon tactical and counseling (TAC) officers and noncommissioned officers.
 In addition to proving their leadership ability, cadets and officer candidates must meet established standards in physical fitness, weapons training, communication, combat patrols and demonstrate their proficiency in many other military skills.
-Cadets must excel at LDAC to be considered competitive for a commission as an Army officer.
+Cadets must excel at CLC to be considered competitive for a commission as an Army officer.